-• of income of each of the segments by line of business Main source of income Segments by line of business Retail Netherlands (Market Leaders) Income from retail and private banking activities in the Netherlands, including the SME and mid-corporate segments, and the Real Estate Finance portfolio related to Dutch domestic mid-corporates.
+Segments by line of business Main source of income Retail Netherlands (Market Leaders) Income from retail and private banking activities in the Netherlands, including the SME and mid-corporate segments, and the Real Estate Finance portfolio related to Dutch domestic mid-corporates.
 The main products offered are current and savings accounts, business lending, mortgages and other consumer lending in the Netherlands.
 Retail Belgium (Market Leaders) Income from retail and private banking activities in Belgium (including Luxembourg), including the SME and mid-corporate segments.
 The main products offered are similar to those in the Netherlands.
 Retail Germany (Challengers and Growth Markets) Income from retail and private banking activities in Germany (including Austria up to and including 2021, after which ING left the retail market).
 The main products offered are current and savings accounts, mortgages and other customer lending.
 Retail Other (Challengers and Growth Markets) Income from retail banking activities in the rest of the world, including the SME and mid-corporate segments in specific countries.
 The main products offered are similar to those in the Netherlands.
 Wholesale Banking Income from wholesale banking activities.
 The main products are: lending, debt capital markets, working capital solutions, export finance, daily banking solutions, treasury and risk solutions, and corporate finance.

-Specification of geographical split of the segments Geographical split of the segments Main countries The Netherlands Belgium Including Luxembourg Germany Including Retail Banking Austria 1 Other Challengers Australia, Retail Banking Czech Republic 1 , France 2 , Italy, Spain, Portugal Growth Markets Poland, Romania, Turkey, Philippines 2 and Asian stakes Wholesale Banking Rest of World UK, Americas, Asia and other countries in Central and Eastern Europe 3 Other Corporate Line
+Main countries

+Including Luxembourg

+Including Retail Banking Austria

+Australia, Retail Banking Czech Republic , France , Italy, Spain, Portugal, Other

+Poland, Romania, Turkey, Philippines and Asian stakes

+UK, Americas, Asia and other countries in Central and Eastern Europe $^{3}$

+Corporate Line

-1 Retail Banking Austria and Retail Banking Czech Republic up to and including 2021, after which ING left the retail market 2 In 2022, ING discontinued its retail activities in France and the Philippines.
+1 Retail Banking Austria and Retail Banking Czech Republic up to and including 2021, after which ING left the retail market.
+2 In 2022, ING discontinued its retail activities in France and the Philippines.